Genesis 39

 ‘Now Joseph had been taken down to Egypt.
 Potiphar, an Egyptian who was one of Pharaoh’s officials, the captain of the guard, bought him from the Ishmaelites who had taken him there.
 The LORD was with Joseph so that he prospered, and he lived in the house of his Egyptian master.
 When his master saw that the LORD was with him and that the LORD gave him success in everything he did, Joseph found favour in his eyes and became his attendant.
 Potiphar put him in charge of his household, and he entrusted to his care everything he owned.
 From the time he put him in charge of his household and of all that he owned, the LORD blessed the household of the Egyptian because of Joseph.
 The blessing of the LORD was on everything Potiphar had, both in the house and in the field.
 So, Potiphar left everything he had in Joseph’s care; with Joseph in charge, he did not concern himself with anything except the food he ate.’
 Genesis 39:1-6

-Joseph could have very easily resented his past and the way he was treated by his brothers, but he has now gone from being a man stuck in a cistern, to a man having great power and responsibility.
+Potiphar then goes ahead and puts Joseph in charge of everything concerning his household, Genesis 39:4.
+Joseph could have very easily resented his past and the way he was treated by his brothers, but he has now gone from being a man stuck in a cistern, to a man having great power and responsibility, however, Joseph didn’t have charge of Potiphar’s food, Genesis 29:5-6.

-Her motives are obviously selfish because she doesn’t care about the consequences involved in sleeping with Joseph.
+Potiphar’s wife wanted to have sex with Joseph, why?
+If Potiphar himself, was a eunuch, her motives are still obviously selfish because she doesn’t care about the consequences involved in sleeping with Joseph.

-1. Possibly to prepare an arranged marriage
+1. Possibly to prepare an arranged marriage.

 2. Joseph was a handsome man, maybe she was up for a challenge.